Winged Victory of Samothrace: Dimensions and construction of the set

-The Victory statue, about 1.5 times lifesize, is not cut from a single block of marble, but composed of six blocks worked separately: the body, the bust with the head, the two arms and the two wings.
+The Victory statue, about 1.6 times life size, is not cut from a single block of marble, but composed of six blocks worked separately: the body, the bust with the head, the two arms and the two wings.
 These blocks were assembled together by metal braces (bronze or iron).
 This technique, used for a long time by Greek sculptors for the protruding parts of statues, was used in Hellenistic times for the body itself, thus making it possible to use smaller pieces of marble, therefore less rare and less expensive.
 In the case of Victory, the sculptor optimized this technique by tilting the joint surfaces that connect the wings to the body by 20° forward, which ensured their cantilevered support in the back.
-To the body-block was added smaller projecting pieces: the end of the flying mantle at the back and the end of the fold falling to the ground in front of the left leg have been reattached; the right foot, the back of the left leg with the foot and a drapery fold in front of the legs are lost.
+To the body-block were added smaller projecting pieces: the end of the flying mantle at the back and the end of the fold falling to the ground in front of the left leg have been reattached; the right foot, the back of the left leg with the foot and a drapery fold in front of the legs are lost.

 The ship is composed of 16 blocks divided into three increasingly wide assizes aft, placed on a rectangular base.
 The seventeenth block, which remained in Samothrace, completed the void at the back of the upper assembly, just under the statue.
 Its weight allowed the cantilever of the blocks of the protruding oar boxes to hold on the sides.
 The baseboard of the statue was embedded in a basin dug on this block.
 Its contours, fully visible during the 2014 restoration, made it possible to determine the location of the statue very precisely.

 The statue and base are inseparable to ensure the balance of the monument, designed as a whole.
-The construction of the monument was a real technical feat, a masterpiece of an artist who was not only a virtuoso sculptor.